norwegianredcross/devcontainer-toolbox/.devcontainer/devcontainer-readme.md

 It gives everyone a common startingpoint.
 The base install sets up the tools everyone needs.
 You can tailor the tolbox so that it fits your role by running scripts after the initial toolbox is set up.

-The toolbox works on Mac and Windows and contains the following:
+The toolbox works on Mac and Windows and contains a base system and a set of extensions.

 ## All software you need is in a devcontainer.